 Dr. Sano has appeared as guest conductor with many of the world’s leading choral organizations including in collaborative concerts with the Choirs of St John’s College and Trinity College, Cambridge; the Joyful Company of Singers (London); the Choir of Royal Holloway, University of London; the Kammerchor der Universität der Künste Berlin; and the Kammerchor der Universität Wien (Vienna).
 He often appears as guest conductor of the Peninsula Symphony Orchestra in its collaborative concerts with the Stanford Symphonic Chorus, and has served on the conducting faculty of the Wilkes University Encore Music Festival of Pennsylvania.
 He has studied at the Tanglewood Music Center and is in frequent demand as a master class teacher, conductor, and adjudicator in choral music.
 To date, he has taught master classes and conducted festival, honor, municipal, and collegiate choirs from over 20 states, as well as from England, Austria, Germany, Canada, Australia, Thailand, and Japan.

 At Stanford University, Dr. Sano’s accomplishments as a leader and educator have been recognized through his appointments as the inaugural chair-holder of the Harold C. Schmidt Directorship of Choral Studies and as the Rachford and Carlotta A. Harris University Fellow in Undergraduate Education.
 He was also the recipient of the 2005 Dean’s Award for Distinguished Teaching, and currently serves as the Faculty Director of Asian American Studies at Stanford.

 Outside of the choral world, Dr. Sano is a scholar and performer of kī hō’alu (Hawaiian slack key guitar), and an avid supporter of North American Taiko (Japanese American drumming).
 As a slack key artist, his recordings have been nominated as finalists for the prestigious Nā Hōkū Hanohano Award and the Hawaiian Music Award.
-His recording, Songs from the Taro Patch, appeared on the preliminary ballot for the 2008 Grammy Award.
+His recording, Songs from the Taro Patch, appeared on the first-round ballot for the 2008 Grammy Award.
 Dr. Sano’s recordings can be heard on the ARSIS Audio, Pictoria, and Daniel Ho Creations labels (choral); and the Daniel Ho Creations and Ward Records labels (slack key guitar).